mathematica-pub/frontend-shared-packages/docs/dev-environment.md

    > prerelease packages, so any branch that has numbers in it or has a long name will fail to
    > deploy.

-3. Create a local `beta` branch from your development brand, and then push to a remote `beta` branch
+3. Create a local `beta` branch from your development branch, and then push to a remote `beta` branch

 ```bash
 // Branch off your development branch